willisxiong/discord-bot/README.md

 # discord-bot
-A discord bot for scraping Hermes website
+A discord bot for scraping handbags in Hermes website